open-contracts/docs/docs/source/structure.rst

 This defines the parent class for all Open Contracts, consisting three two simple parts: a pointer (called *interface* in solidity) to the Open Contracts Hub.
 Then it defines a `setOracleHash` function, which calls the Hub's `function with the same name <https://github.com/open-contracts/ethereum-protocol/blob/99e3d47be68f253dd78a60c0f05e6a3279bf8a47/solidity_contracts/Hub.sol#L19/>`_.
 This tells our protocol which ``oracleHash`` you want to allow for a given function.
 The second is the `requiresOracle` function modifier, which you can place at the top of a function to declare it as an oracle function, as we will see shortly.
 This will ensure that the function can only be called through our protocol.

+**If you're ready to make it real:** our protocol is live on Ethereum's Layer 2 networks Optimism and Arbitrum.
+In the import statement below, just replace the word `OpenContractRopsten.sol` with `OpenContractOptimism.sol` or `OpenContractArbitrum.sol`, so your contract knows the right location of the Hub on the respective network.
+And set your MetaMask to the respective network when using Remix.

 Let's see how the Proof-of-ID contract inherits from the ``OpenContract`` class.
 Place the following code into your ``contract.sol`` file in Remix: